gchein/rate-limited-notification-service-go/README.md

   This endpoint is used if you want to create any specific rules you want.
 It returns with the instance of rule created, if successful.

   Each rate limit consists of a determined max limit of notifications to be sent in a given time window, for a given notification type.
-For instance, if you wanted to create a limit of maximum 2 notifications per minute on the "Daily News" notification type, you would use the command below.
+For instance, if you wanted to create a limit of maximum 2 notifications per hour on the "Project Update" notification type, you would use the command below.

   Below are the fields that are required on the request body: